bez4pieci/When-App-iOS/README.md

       - Leave optional fields blank
       - 👉 Download `GoogleService-Info.plist` and put it in the project root
    1. Create a new [Firestore database](https://firebase.google.com/docs/firestore/quickstart).
 You don't need to do anything beyond just creating it.
+1. Deploy cloud functions from [bez4pieci/When-App-API](https://github.com/bez4pieci/When-App-API).

+   Alternatively, emulate them locally (see instructions in the [README](https://github.com/bez4pieci/When-App-API)), and set `CLOUD_FUNCTIONS_EMULATOR` to "YES" in the environment variables of the run settings of the "When App" scheme.

 1. Set up [MapBox](https://www.mapbox.com/)
    1. Create an account
    1. Make a copy of `MapBox.plist-example` and name it `MapBox.plist`